salauddin85/Cildank-Shop/README.md

 # Cildank-Shop

-Cildank-Shop is a backend project for an online clothing shop built using Django 5.1 and Django Rest Framework.
+Cildank-Shop  an online clothing shop built using Django 5.1 and Django Rest Framework.
 This application provides a platform for users and admins to manage and interact with products seamlessly.

 ## Features